Create a basic Data Flow

 Flow initiates a connection with the destination system.

-The Endpoint Config has collapsed and the Collection Selector is now prominent.
+The Endpoint Config has collapsed and the Source Collections browser is now prominent.
 It shows each collection you captured previously.
 All of them will be mapped to a resource in the destination.
 Again, these may be tables, data streams, or something else.
 When you publish the Data Flow, Flow will create these new resources in the destination.

 Now's your chance to make changes to the collections before you materialize them.